vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Add a new cli-service command

-With a service plugin you can register a new cli-service command in addition to standard ones (i.e. `serve` and `build`).
+With service plugin you can register a new cli-service command in addition to standard ones (i.e. `serve` and `build`).
 You can do it with a `registerCommand` API method.

 Here is an example of creating a simple new command that will print a greeting to developer console: